-South Point Hawaii Cliff Jump
+The South Point Hawaii Cliff Jump

 A small group of travelers were already standing at the platforms.
 Some taking posed pictures, some admiring the view, other deciding if they were brave enough to jump.

 It was fun watching others get themselves ready and stand at position, then jump as far as they could into the 5-story drop amidst a group of onlookers.
-It was a pretty gutsy move, considering signs now dot the area warning people not to jump due to recent fatalities and injuries.
+It’s a pretty gutsy move, considering signs now dot the area warning people not to jump due to recent fatalities and injuries.

 By the time Ben was set up to jump I was one of the crowd goading him on.
 It only seemed fair- he’d been there encouraging everyone else!
 It was actually kind of fun to cat call at him and tease him for hesitating in front of these new friends.
 Don’t worry, I was teased right back for not being woman enough to jump myself.
 What can I say?
 I’m a rule follower (most of the time) and we had to ensure that at least one of us returns to Whit!

 Many reported that climbing back up the ladder was harder than getting the nerve to jump in the first place, because it moves and become slippery.
 At this point it’s also rusted over in places, and Ben was nervous that it may break at any point.

 Once at the top he was greeted with high-fives and congratulations from his fellow jumpers and onlookers.
 I think he enjoyed the attention and was on an adrenaline high, because he said, “You know, it was so fun I think I’ll go again!” and just ran off the edge a second time!

-The Best Part
+The Best Part of Cliff Jumping

 Before someone started to jump we were all just waiting our turn for a good picture spot, but then we all became one while watching people take their lives into their own hands.
 It was an incredible shared experience, and we even exchanged e-mail addresses with a few people.